Aeroluna/LunaCoopMod/README.md

 - Changed Primal Impaler model.

 The unit previously used the Primal Lurker skin, now it uses a proper Impaler skin.

+## Han & Horner

+- Added autocast to Widow Mine Burrow.
+- Reworked Executioner Missiles to shoot a missile at a nearby enemy that splits into 5 missiles.
+- Fixed bug where unburrowed Widow Mines showed a range indicator after researching Black Market Launchers (Fun Fact: It didn't even show the correct range).

+These changes should make Widow Mines more viable at pushing into enemy bases.
+Autocasting burrow helps in particular when training Widow Mines at the front lines.

 ## Tychus